awell-health/awell-extensions/extensions/talkDesk/README.md

 ### Trigger flow

 Enables the initiation of a Talkdesk flow directly from an Awell careflow.
 This feature triggers an interaction using the most recent published version of a specific Studio flow.
 You'll need to supply the ID of the flow and the data (as a JSON object) that you want to input into the flow.

+Important: Please note that Talkdesk sets a restriction of up to two API requests per second (rps) for each account using their Flows API.